 Self-Care

 Self-care and distraction techniques can help you relax and feel restored for the next term ahead.
-There are a variety of different ways you can you can practice self-care, including self-soothing, being creative, connecting with others, changing the scene, and getting some exercise.
+There are a variety of different ways you can practice self-care, including self-soothing, being creative, connecting with others, changing the scene, and getting some exercise.
 Find more information on our Self-Care page.

 Sexual Health